sf-wdi-18/notes/deploy_node_mongo.md

  heroku addons:create mongolab
 ```

-Then we want to go to our `models/index.js` file and add the following to the `connect` method.
+Then we want to go to our `models/index.js` file and add the following to the `mongoose.connect` method.

 ```javascript
 mongoose.connect( process.env.MONGOLAB_URI ||